 Method 2 – Reinstall the Nvidia Control Panel

-This is the method is that seems to be working for most people, and credit to Cryyptt_ for figuring out this method.
+This is the method is that seems to be working for most people:

 The reason we recommend reinstalling the Nvidia Control panel, instead of GeForce Experience is when you reinstall GeForce Experience, you aren’t essentially getting a clean installation.
 And so, the corrupted files aren’t getting replaced.